Spider (pulp fiction character): Movie serials

 Columbia Pictures produced two Spider movie serials, both 15-chapter cliffhangers starring Warren Hull as Richard Wentworth.
 The first, The Spider's Web (1938), was also the first film serial to be made from a popular pulp magazine series character.
 In this serial The Spider battles The Octopus and his henchmen, who attempt to disrupt all commercial and passenger transportation systems, and later all U. S. industry.
 Spider pulp magazine novelist Norvell Page was one of the writers who worked on the serial's screenplay.
+Compared to other light-hearted action-adventure serials, Price and Turner felt The Spider series owed more to film noir, noting The Spider's Web had a "morbid desperation" that bucked censorship standards.
+They ranked it as one of the best Columbia serials, and one of the few to truly do justice to its source material, noting the fast pace and high body count.
+The Octopus would feature in a short-lived Page-written pulp series for Popular that was rapidly reworked as The Scorpion.

 In the second serial, The Spider Returns (1941), The Spider battles the mysterious crime lord The Gargoyle and his henchmen, who threaten the world with acts of sabotage and wholesale murder in an effort to wreck the U. S. national defense.
+Price and Turner bemoaned the sequel for abandoning the two-director system, calling it a "wartime replay of Webs story", also criticising the reduced role for Nita Van Sloane, now played by novice Mary Ainslee.

 Both serials have The Spider's black cape and head mask over-printed with a white spider's web pattern and then matched with his usual plain black fedora.
-This addition gave the silver screen Spider an appearance more like that of a superhero, like other pulp and comics heroes being adapted for the era's movie serials; it also made the serial Spider look less like The Shadow, which was also produced as a serial by Columbia Pictures.
+This addition gave the silver screen Spider an appearance more like that of a superhero, like other pulp and comics heroes being adapted for the era's movie serials.

-The depictions of the serial style Spider costume with red webbing reflects the character's appearance in the Dynamite Comics adaptation, and not the screen used costumes from the film serials.